How Deep Tissue Massage Relieves Chronic Pain

 Are there any contraindications for deep tissue massage?

 Contraindications include severe osteoporosis, recent surgery, clotting disorders without clearance, active infections, open wounds, and severe local inflammation.
-Always disclose your medical history.
+Always disclose your medical history to your therapist to ensure your safety and the appropriateness of the treatment.
+This is a critical step in preventing adverse reactions and ensuring effective care.

 What can clients do to enhance the benefits of deep tissue massage?